pabloroxo/pabloroxo/README.md

 ## </> About me

 Hello, everyone!
-I'm Pablo Roxo, a software developer from Salvador, Brazil.
+I'm Pablo Roxo, a software developer and a college teacher.

 ## </> Languages